ciddan/grunt-template-helper/README.md

 Type: `Object`
 Default: `{}`

 It is possible to inject file-path related data into the banner or footer of the wrapper.
 This is useful if you're wrapping your template with a script-tag, such as `<script type="text/ng-template" src="path/of/view.html">`.
 At the moment there are two values that are available to inject: `'src'` and `'dest'`. `'src'` represents the path to the template file, `'dest'` the path to the processed output file.
+The injection points are specified using positional markers, as such: `foo #{0} bar #{1}`.

 Should you want to remove any part of the `'src'` or `'dest'` paths you can do so by specifying the `rem` property.

-The injection points are specified using positional markers, as such: `foo #{0} bar #{1}`.
+Additionally, you can substring replace any number of parts of the injected string by specifying the `repl` property as a list of key/value pairs.

 ### Usage Examples